 Even though ShareMe doesn’t offer an official Windows app, you can still use it effectively on Windows 10 and 11 using simple methods like an emulator or the web connection feature.

+If you want full features, go with the emulator.
 If you prefer speed and simplicity, use the web method.

 Both options make ShareMe a powerful tool for seamless file transfers between your phone and PC—without cables or internet.